api-evangelist/american-express/README.md

 ## Timestamps

 - **Created:** 2024-11-15
-- **Modified:** 2024-12-22
+- **Modified:** 2025-02-20

 ## APIs

 ### American Express Token Service (AETS) API
-The American Express Token Service (AETS) API provides a suite of endpoints with the following capabilities:
+The American Express Token Service (AETS) API is a powerful tool that allows developers to securely tokenize cardholder data, providing a layer of security for online transactions.
+By generating unique tokens that represent a customer's payment information, the API helps to reduce the risk of data breaches and fraud.
+This technology works by replacing sensitive data with randomly generated tokens, ensuring that the original payment details are never exposed during transactions.
+The AETS API enables merchants to securely process payments without storing or transmitting sensitive cardholder information, ultimately enhancing the security and trustworthiness of online payments.

 **Human URL:** [https://developer.americanexpress.com/products/amex-token-service/resources#readme](https://developer.americanexpress.com/products/amex-token-service/resources#readme)